Distributed-IoT-Software-Arch-Course/iot-monolithic-arch-playground/README.md

 # IoT Monolithic Software Architecture Playground

-This project is associated to the IoT Monolithic Software Architecture Laboratory.....
+This project is designed as an IoT Monolithic Software Architecture Playground, demonstrating a structured approach to building an IoT application using an n-Tier architecture.
+The architecture is divided into five distinct layers, each responsible for specific functionalities, ensuring modularity, scalability, and maintainability.

 ## n-Tier Architecture Overview